nickel-lang/organist/README.md

 # How to use

 We currently provide a few basics development environment for some languages.
-You need Nix with flakes enabled to use Nickel-nix:
+You need Nix with flakes enabled to use Nickel-nix.

 You can list available development shell templates by running: